Google Authorised Buyers: Replace Ad Networks (Nov 6, 2025) Update

 Why Google made this change

 Google is modernizing brand-safety controls to match how programmatic demand is bought today — focusing on authorized buyers (DSPs, trading desks, ad networks with programmatic access to Google Partner Inventory) rather than legacy “ad network” labels.
+The new UI gives better parent–child visibility and finer control over who can bid on your inventory.

-What you should do now (practical, step-by-step)
+What you should do now (Step-by-Step)

 Preview the new page: Sign in to AdSense → Brand safety → Content → Blocking controls → Authorised Buyers to inspect the layout before Nov 6.
+The preview is view-only until launch.

 Confirm existing blocks: Any changes you make to Ad networks before launch are preserved — if you rely on custom blocks, keep them until the transition.

 Decide your default policy: Because new authorised buyers will be allowed by default after launch, decide whether you’ll manually block specific buyers afterward.
+Consider enabling the “automatically allow new Google-certified ad networks” setting now to simulate the new default behavior.

-Audit DV360 & Advertiser blocks: DV360 accounts remain manageable from the Ad Review Centre (Advertiser detail view) after launch — but Authorised Buyers will be managed separately.
+Audit DV360 & Advertiser blocks: DV360 accounts remain manageable from the Ad Review Centre after launch, but Authorised Buyers will be managed separately.
+Ensure your DV360 blocks are recorded in the Ad Review Centre.

 Quick checklist for publishers

-Sign into AdSense and open Brand safety → Content → Blocking controls → Authorised Buyers.
+• Sign into AdSense and open Brand safety → Content → Blocking controls → Authorised Buyers.

-Screenshot current Ad networks blocked list.
+• Screenshot your current Ad networks blocked list for reference.

-Keep or add any manual blocks you rely on before Nov 6.
+• Add any manual blocks you rely on before Nov 6.

-Review Ad Review Centre for any DV360 advertiser blocks.
+• Review Ad Review Centre for any DV360 advertiser blocks.

 Will my blocked ad networks be unblocked by the change?